 Biography: Bill has developed a successful wine growing operation on his family farm.
 A farmer first, Bill has been farming in Loudoun county for over 66 years.
 In that time, Bill has transitioned the farm from a dairy to a pastured livestock and wine operation focusing on direct sales to consumers.

 Nominator's Comments: Bill's grapes and wines have consistently won metals in the Virginia Governors Cup and Loudoun Wine Awards.
-Bill serves on the board of the Loudoun Wineries Association and Loudoun Winegrowers Association.
+Bill recently served on the board of the Loudoun Wineries Association and is now chair of the Loudoun Winegrowers Association.
 Bill loves to teach wine consumers about the agricultural history of Loudoun county and the farm work that goes in to each bottle of wine.

 Mitch & betsy russ, owners of russ mountain vineyards

-Biography: Most Americans entertain retirement dreams that are suffused with leisurely pursuits like tending a rose garden, driving the country in a Winnebago, or fly fishing in Montana.
-Betsy and Mitchell Russ’s aspirations were much more ambitious.
-The idea of owning a vineyard was years in the making for Mitchell, a retired physician, and Betsy, a former nurse.
+Biography: The idea of owning a vineyard was years in the making for Mitchell, a retired physician, and Betsy, a former nurse.
 Starting about 15 years ago, the Indianapolis, Indiana, couple envisioned themselves cultivating the soil and getting their hands dirty.
 The Russ's now own a 25-acre property in Bluemont, Virginia and have cultivated Russ Mountain Vineyards.

 Nominator's Comments: Mitch and Betsy have been the glue that holds the Loudoun Winegrowers Association together.
 Their sense of winegrower community is immense over the past decasde.
 They have volunteered countless hours in support of the Loudoun Winegrower's Association.
 An organization that has been vital in helping Loudoun County grower's improve their fruit quality